Brandon Taylor

 Research

-My current book project, Empire of the Unincorporated, examines how seventeenth-century writers such as John Donne, Aphra Behn, and others responded to the emerging logic of incorporation.
-Drawing on corporate legal theory, theological voluntarism, rhetorical analysis, and literary form, the project explores how English writers engaged the grammar of institutional power as a means of resisting, reframing, and at times reinforcing early modern structures of authority.
-Particular attention is given to the ideological frameworks underpinning empire, racial slavery, and economic abstraction.
+My current book project, Empire of the Unincorporated, examines how seventeenth-century writers such as John Donne, Aphra Behn, and others responded to the logic of incorporation.
+Drawing on legal history and political theology, the project explores how English writers engaged—and often struggled against—the grammar of institutional power.
+The book attends closely to the ideological work required to sustain empire and racial slavery, and to the economic abstraction that underwrote both.

-I am currently developing articles on Donne’s 1622 Virginia Sermon, the rhetoric of the New Model Army, and the ideological ambiguities in Behn’s Oroonoko.
-My work engages with corporate theory, rhetorical history, Atlantic studies, early modern religious writing, and the intersections of literature with law, theology, and institutional form.
-I am also writing public-facing scholarship on the moral and political challenges of institutional life.
+I am currently developing articles on Donne’s 1622 Virginia Sermon and the rhetoric of the New Model Army, as well as a longer piece on the ambiguities of Behn’s Oroonoko.
+My work is rooted in early modern religious writing and Atlantic history, with sustained attention to corporate legal theory—particularly where literary and institutional form press against each other.
+I also write for general audiences on the moral stakes of institutional life.

 Selected Articles in Progress